 1. A person's spirit

 2. The inner fire of a living thing

 3. The energy inside a body

 4. Who we really are

 5.

 6.

 MINE

 1. Extraction of valuable minerals from earth

 2. Ownership of the self

 3. That which belongs to me

 4. A pit for evacuation

 5.

 6.

-down a descriptive sentence that is a definition of the combination of Soul + Mine.
-I mine is
+Write down a descriptive sentence that is a definition of the combination of Soul + Mine.

+A soul mine is.....

-up int rested moon vessel component of Soul Mine invites the audience to recline and curl up whilst peering o the cosmos.
+The crested moon vessel component of Soul Mine invites the audience to recline and curl up whilst peering up into the cosmos.
 Hoyne has labeled this both a vessel and a mine.
-It clearly symbolises a vessel, but would you interpret this as a mine?
+It clearly symbolises a vessel, but how would you interpret this as a mine?